ASR-project/Multilingual-PR/README.md

 ## TO DO

-- [ ] Make the code modulable with timm and the list of hooks
+- [ ] Explore the dataset on Mozilla common voices
-- [ ] Add an option to select whether we want depth only or segmentation only or both
+- [ ] Understand how phoible works
-- [ ] Make 2 optimizers?
+- [ ] Get the features from a pre-trained model on HuggingFace